 Writing has special power over our brains.
 According to Forbes if you vividly picture the goals you want to achieve, you’re anywhere from 1.2 to 1.4 times more likely to make them happen.

 So, if you just spend some time with your Bullet Journal working to figure out exactly what your goals are, you will already be more likely to achieve them.

 Bullet Journal also allows you to have your goals in your mind all the time.
-You can include them in your monthly, weekly and daily spreads, therefore ensuring that you keep making the little steps towards the big success.
+You can include them in your monthly, weekly, and daily spreads, therefore ensuring that you keep making the little steps toward the big success.

 How To Choose Your Goals